pat-coady/word2vec/index.md

 I chose to build a simple word-embedding neural net.
 This seemed a good compromise that was interesting, but not so complex that I would be debugging my neural net and TensorFlow simultaneously.

-## Word Embedding
+## Word Vectors

+A word vector is just a n-dimensional real-valued vector for each word in some dictionary (e.g. English).
+Word vectors for 2 similar words should be close to each other using some distance metric.
+For instance, you would expect "jacket" and "coat" to be close to each other.
+Similarly, you would expect "jacket" and "jackets" to be close.

+But "jacket" is singular and "jackets" is plural, so there should be some difference in the vectors.
+Fine, the word with an "s" at the end is plural.
+But, what about "mouse" and "mice" or "goose" and "geese"?
+Who wants to teach a computer all of the obscure rules of English.
+And then repeat the task for Spanish, German, French and on.
+Can we learn word vectors without human-labeled data (i.e. unsupervised learning)?

+## Unsupervised Learning

 Learning word vectors from documents is a nice way to see the power of unsupervised learning.
-At first I first found it counter-intuitive that a machine could learn anything useful without human-labeled data.
-I associated unsupervised learning with k-means clustering, and not much else.
-While clustering is useful, it hardly seemed exciting.
+It can be counter-intuitive that a machine can learn anything useful without human-labeled data.
+I personally associated unsupervised learning with k-means clustering, and not much else.
+While clustering is useful, it hardly seems exciting.
+But unsupervised learning is exciting.

-The idea of word-embedding to learn a vector representation for each word.
+The Big Idea is to learn the structure in your data before using your precious hand-labeled examples.
+Here are 2 approaches:

+1. Hire a bunch of people to label thousands of words in dozens of documents (e.g. plural, singular, verb, common noun, proper noun).
+Then set your learning algorithm loose and hope it will learn features that generalize.
+But, because of time contraints, your training set never encountered "Angela Merkel".
+Maybe the algorithm sees capital letters and figures out she is a person.
+But, probably not much else.
+2. Train a model on **thousands** of documents and a million words.
+Learn patterns of words that seem interchangeable.
+Patterns of words that occur together.
+And so on.
+After this training, introduce a much smaller set of labeled data.
+When you label one word, the model will already know the similarity and relationship to dozens of other words.
+Now if you label "Angela Merkel" as "head of state", the model will figure out that Francois Hollande is also a head of state (having never been explicity told).
+And, furthermore, it will have already learned that Francois is a man's name and Angela is a woman's name.
+And Merkel is German and Hollande French.

+## Learning Word Vectors